-My first book, Mommy Man: How I Went From Mild-Mannered Geek to Gay Superdad (that’s it up above!), will be released from Taylor Trade Publishing on May 8, 2014.
-That’s soon!
+My first book, Mommy Man: How I Went From Mild-Mannered Geek to Gay Superdad (that’s it up above!), is out now!
 If you like this blog, you’ll love the book, which is longer, funnier and all about the crazy road my boyfriend and I took to becoming dads.

-It’s available for preorder at these fine booksellers (and if you know of any others, please drop me a line and I’ll add them):
+It’s available from these fine booksellers (and if you know of any others, please drop me a line and I’ll add them):

 If you’re on GoodReads, be sure to visit my book’s page there by clicking below and marking it “to read”!